rackerlabs/design-system/_docs/resources/install-sketch-library.md

 to the Helix Sketch library.
 The Helix Team will provide a copy of the library to your **Shared with me** folder.

-Complete this task to move the shared library to My Drive.
+Complete the following task to move the shared library to My Drive.

 1. Log in to Google Drive, and click **Shared Drive**.